Essex County NJ Theft Defense Attorney

 The general theft statute applies to thefts involving movable and immovable property, with the critical factor being the vague term “property.”
 The other theft crimes mentioned above specify either the specific type of property associated with the alleged offense (i.e. auto theft) or the means by which the theft was committed (i.e. by deception).
 As a defendant, it is important to understand the degree of your theft charges, which are generally contingent upon the estimated value of the alleged stolen property.
 The grading of these charges will then determine the penalties to which you are exposed if convicted.

-Attorney Roy W. Breslow has been a vital participant in the New Jersey legal community for over 40 years, having served on behalf of the State as Prosecutor and then as a Deputy Attorney General in the Division of Criminal Justice.
-Having navigated through countless theft cases as both a prosecutor and defense attorney, Mr. Breslow has been exposed to every form of theft crime and as such, he knows what it takes to win these cases.
-To speak with Mr. Breslow free of charge and find answers to your questions, contact his Essex County offices.
+The attorneys at Breslow Law Offices have navigated through countless theft cases as both prosecutors and defense attorneys.
+They have been exposed to every form of theft crime and as such, they know what it takes to win these cases.
+Call today to speak with an attorney at Breslow Law Offices free of charge and find answers to your questions.

 Theft Charges in New Jersey: N.J.S.A.
 2C:20-3